slabaverse/mabacR/README.md

 The `mabacR` function accepts a dataset that must contain, necessarily in this order:

 1. A column with the criteria: This column contains the criteria that will define the best choices.
-Replace the values ​​[ C1, C2, C3, ..., Cn ] with the defined criteria names;
+Replace the labels ​​[ C1, C2, C3, ..., Cn ] with the defined criteria names;

 2. A column with the weights: The weights determine the importance of the criteria.
-The closer to 1, the more impactful, the closer to 0, the less impactful.
+If closer to 1, more impactful, if closer to 0, less impactful.
 The sum of the weights must be equal to 1;

-3. A column with the types: The types of criteria are 1: benefit, what we want to maximize; or -1: cost, what we want to minimize.
+3. A column with the types: The types of criteria are **1**, benefit, what we want to maximize; or **-1**, cost, what we want to minimize.

 4. And the columns with the evaluated items: Remember to replace the labels [A1, A2, A3, ..., An] with the names of the analyzed items.